AshanSerasinghe/AshanSerasinghe/README.md

 - 👋 Hi, I’m @AshanSerasinghe
-- 👀 I’m interested in Machine Learning AI, and Signala processing
+- 👀 I’m interested in Machine Learning AI, Signala processing, Desktop and mobile application
 - 🌱 I’m currently learning C# WPF and Flutter with Dart
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Reach me via ashanserasinghe.vp@gmail.com

 <!---
 AshanSerasinghe/AshanSerasinghe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.